stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

 leader that produced the current anchored block to build on top of as many of the parent's microblocks as possible.

-If a microblock contains an invalid transaction, then parent block's miner forfeits their block reward (i.e. is punished).
+If a microblock contains an invalid transaction, then parent block's leader forfeits their block reward.
 The deepest valid microblock remains a valid chain tip to which subsequent anchored blocks may be attached.

 Once the end of the stream is reached, the peer processes the anchored block.